noura2tarek/flutter_task_2/README.md

 7- The images are displayed using 'ImagesRow' widget in a separate file,
 8- Below the images, a text widget ('The two images are displayed') which customized using 'CustomText' widget in a separate file,

 The customized widgets in lib/widgets folder,
 The font used is Suwannaphum-Regular.ttf,
 The images and fonts in assets folder.
+The output screenshot in images folder.